SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-DSC-for-PowerShell7.md

 Very few community authored DSC resources exist for Linux because C++ is the only supported language.
-Other than using the Script/nxScript resources combined with a composite resource, it is near-impossible to create a DSC solution that is cross-platform.
+Other than using the Script/nxScript resources combined with a composite resource, it is near-impossible today to create a DSC solution that is cross-platform.

 Third party solutions trying to leverage DSC resources need to call LCM to run Get/Set/Test, making it complicated to integrate with partner ecosystems.